 The founder's original concept.
 It worked as a one-off but we needed Kofi in multiple poses across the app.

-Another designer tried ChatGPT.
-The results were too detailed and every version looked like a different character.
+We tried ChatGPT first.
+The results were too detailed and every output looked like a different character.

 I simplified the character.
 Bold lines, flat colours, no extra detail.
 This became the version everything else was measured against.